About the maternity web tool

 Birthweights and gestational age

-• Preterm births were more common among those under 25 years, babies of Indian, Māori or Pacific ethnicity, and those residing in areas of high neighbourhood deprivation in 2022.
+• Preterm births (before 37 weeks gestation) were more common among parents aged over 40 years or under 20 years, babies of Pacific, Indian, or Māori ethnicity, and those residing in areas of high neighbourhood deprivation in 2024.

 About the data

 Data for this web tool was extracted from maternity events recorded in Health New Zealand | Te Whatu Ora's National Maternity Collection.
-The National Maternity Collection collates data from three different sources to provide statistical, demographic and clinical information about women giving birth and live-born babies in New Zealand.
+The National Maternity Collection collates data from different sources to provide statistical, demographic and clinical information about people giving birth and live-born babies in New Zealand.

 Maternity data clinical coding changes